CineNest/CineNest.ai/README.md

 ## Known limitations & TODOs
 - This repository contains a starter n8n workflow and scaffolding.
 Connect real credentials before use.
+- We are using a community edition of n8n where some features of n8n are hidden under a paywall
 - TODO: Add unit tests for backend modules.
 - TODO: Add Kubernetes manifests (if deploying to k8s).